fmerg/pymerkle/docs/decoupling.rst

 ++++++++++++++++++++++++++++++++++

 *Commitments* are by default inscribed in Merkle-proofs.
-One can however imagine scenarios where proof validation proceeds against the root-hash as provided in an independent way (e.g., from a trusted third party).
+One can however imagine scenarios where proof verification proceeds against the root-hash as provided in an independent way (e.g., from a trusted third party).
 Moreover, one might desire explicit control over whether the requested proof is an audit or a consistency proof.
 It